yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 In this task, you will push images to your ACR account, version images with tagging, and run containers from an image in your ACR.

-1. Gather credentials for your ACR in the Azure Portal
+1. Gather credentials for your ACR in the Azure Portal.

-1. Login to your ACR from the build agent VM
+2. Login to your ACR from the build agent VM.

-Tip: Make sure to specify the fully qualified registry login server (all lowercase).
+>Tip: Make sure to specify the fully qualified registry login server (all lowercase).

-1. Tag your images to match your ACR account name
+3. Tag your images to match your ACR account name.

     ```bash
     docker tag content-web [LOGINSERVER]/content-web

     docker tag content-api [LOGINSERVER]/content-api
     ```
-1. Push the API and web images to the ACR
+4. Push the API and web images to the ACR.

-1. Assign a new tag "v1" to both images, and push the newly tagged version of the images to the ACR
+5. Assign a new tag "v1" to both images, and push the newly tagged version of the images to the ACR.

-1. Verify the tagged images are created in the ACR
+6. Verify the tagged images are created in the ACR.

-1. From your build agent VM, perform a pull on each image to validate that pulls are working from the VM
+7. From your build agent VM, perform a pull on each image to validate that pulls are working from the VM.

-1. Next, setup VSTS to automate the process for creating images and pushing to ACR.
+8. Next, setup VSTS to automate the process for creating images and pushing to ACR.
 Add an Azure Service Principal to your VSTS account.
 Create docker container builds for all repositories that push images to your ACR instance.
 Enable Continuous Integration for all repositories.

 ## Exercise 2: Deploy the solution to Azure Kubernetes Service